yusufdemyr/Spaceship-Titanic-Survival-Prediction-with-Multiple-Machine-Learning-Algorithms/README.md

 # Spaceship-Titanic-Survival-Prediction-with-Multiple-Machine-Learning-Algorithms

-A Jupyter notebook that combines and compares the performance of several popular machine learning algorithms in predicting the survival of Titanic passengers.
+This repository contains a Jupyter notebook that combines and compares the performance of several popular machine learning algorithms in predicting the survival of Titanic passengers.
+The notebook includes data preprocessing, exploratory data analysis, feature engineering, and training/testing of the models.
+The algorithms used in this notebook are Logistic Regression, Ridge Classifier, Decision Tree, Naive Bayes, Neural Network, Support Vector Machine, and Random Forest.
+The accuracy of each model is presented in a bar chart, and the Random Forest model with the highest accuracy is used to make predictions on the test dataset.
+The resulting submission file is also included in this repository.